 Another criticism of soft walls is that a car can bounce off a soft wall and back into oncoming traffic, posing a danger to a greater number of drivers.
 Also, in NASCAR races, cars often scrape against the outside wall.
 Some believe that a soft-wall material would grab a car scraping the wall and cause it to suddenly stop.
 Another possibility is that a car crashing into a soft wall could get caught in the material, and that quick stop could concentrate the energy of the crash and cause even more damage.

-For more information on NASCAR safety and related topics, check out the links on the next page.
+For more information on NASCAR safety and related topics, check out the links below.